OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/GroupingObjectsUsingListsAndNestedForLoops.rst

 contains 3 items, but since it ends at index 2, the call to ``set()`` would fail.

-In short, if you your code fails and you see an ``IndexOutOfBoundsException``, you're trying to access a location in the list that does not exist.
+In short, if your code fails and you see an ``IndexOutOfBoundsException``, you're trying to access a location in the list that does not exist.